So 2021 is turning out to be as big a mess as 2020. Perhaps even bigger.

 In Australia, we had Conservative Federal and State Governments making a serious mess of things, while Centre/Centre-Left State Governments are being berated for “damaging” the economy with rolling lock downs.

-Australia’s Covid numbers were not great, but considerably better than many other nations, until a Conservative State Government refused to go into lock down over a “minor” outbreak.
+Australia’s Covid numbers were not great, but considerably better than many other nations, until the Conservative State Government in New South Wales (NSW), refused to go into lock down over a “minor” outbreak.
 One person, unvaccinated, a driver ferrying international flight crews, got it.
 In the two months since then, the outbreak threatens to derail the entire nation.
-There have been linked cases in almost every State and Territory because one State Government used “local quarrantine” rather than a short, sharp and intense lock down.
+There have been linked cases in almost every State and Territory because one State Government used “local quarantine” rather than a short, sharp and intense lock down.

 This, apparently, was done on the advice of the Department of Health.
 It seems the Head of the Department did not recommend a total State-wide lock down and at no time did so.
 I really find that difficult to accept.
 When confronted with that very question Kerry Chant dodged it, both the NSW Premier, Gladys Berejiklian and the Health Minister also didn’t answer it.
 I would suggest that for the Conservative Governments it’s “keep the economy open”.
 Doesn’t matter that such action may have a short term hit, as shown in New Zealand, but also has a longer term strong bounce back, as again shown in New Zealand.
 Why is this bounce back ignored?